Home » Health Conditions » American Health Care

 Undiscovered Drug Side Effects Using Web Search

-If we believe the soothing and well presented television and magazine on all of the drugs that promise perfect health and lifestyle, we would all be taking even more medication than we are.
+If we believe the soothing and well presented television and magazine advertising on all of the drugs that promise perfect health and lifestyle, we would all be taking even more medication than we are.
 However, thanks to government requirements, the revealing side of drug effects are sometimes even more scary than the medical problem itself.
 Many of us wonder if all of these side effects are being exposed and, as it turns out, Stanford University School of Medicine researchers and Microsoft have uncovered some rather interesting facts about our medication and unknown or unexposed drug side effects.

 drug-side-effects